 Smoked Pulled Beef Using Chuck Roast

-This guide is going to show you how to take chuck roast and make the most flavorful smoked pulled beef.
+This guide is going to show you how to take a chuck roast and make the most flavorful smoked pulled beef.
 Sometimes I’ll use a chuck roast as a replacement for sliced brisket because I’m feeling lazy.
 That guide is here: Smoked Chuck Roast, Poor Man’s Brisket.

-Step 1: Trimming the Chuck Roast
+1. Trimming the Chuck Roast

 One of the best parts of working with chuck roast is the lack of preparation.
 Most of the time you can simply remove the chuck roast from the wrapped package, pat it dry, and it’s ready to go.
 Sometimes there could be some silverskin or intermuscular fat on the outside that requires a little trimming.